sueboo950/capstoneforsophiabaker/README.md

-# Cap Stone For Sophia Baker
+# Capstone For Sophia Baker
 ///describe project
 # About
 ///write about